Buffalo mayor, council members re-elected

 All five incumbents on the Buffalo Town Council were re-elected Tuesday night.
 Barbara Johns Reed, Leah Martin Higginbotham, Doug Pierson, Chad Thaxton and Terry G. Parsons will all serve another term on council.

-Twelve residents ran for Buffalo Town Council, and the vote totals are as follows:
+Twelve residents ran for Buffalo Town Council, and the vote totals are:

 - Thaxton: 270